nadr0/branch-delete/README.md

 # FYI

 - your current branch is not included in the branch list
-- master is not include in the branch list
+- master is not included in the branch list
 - branches that need force delete i.g `git branch -D ...` will fail

 # Improvements